-Also consideration should be given to the quality of the ingredients.
-Commercial pet foods containing meat and animal derivatives could contain many different species or protein types, which would not assist in identifying a potential allergy.
+Also, consideration should be given to the quality of the ingredients.
+Commercial pet foods containing meat meals could contain many different species or protein types, which would not assist in identifying a potential allergy.

 Our natural dog food is produced using premium quality cuts of freshly prepared meats or fish and a balanced mix of vegetables and nutritious rice.

-We source all our ingredients from local British suppliers with the same high standards of ethics as our own.
+We source all our ingredients from local UK suppliers with the same high standards of ethics as our own.

 We use only highly digestible meats which are of human grade quality and include muscle meat, organ tissue & bone.